springdo/js-learning/css-notes.md

 ```
 - Good to set these in base to ensure your media are responsive

 - Have a collection of reusable classes stored that can make your css modular.
-See example `modular-styles.css`
+See example `modular-styles.css`.
+Remember if your using `float-right` or `float-left` set the `grouping` class on the section / container class

 ##### Common HTML elements that are naturally block-display include:
 ```